 What makes bi-fold door handles secure?

-The handle has long been considered one of the weakest parts of a door, and the component that many burglars seek to exploit when attempting to break into people’s homes.
+The handle has long been considered a weak point in a door, and the component that many burglars seek to exploit when attempting to break into people’s homes.

 To ensure optimum security, a door handle must be able to withstand sheer brute force, as anyone looking to gain illegal entry to a property will more often than not employ this method.